-HSI is a leading global organisation working in countries across Asia to end the gruesome dog meat trade.
-We provide funding to train officials for improved enforcement of laws; help local partner groups on the ground with veterinary and shelter care for confiscated animals; raise global awareness of the suffering involved in illegal dog theft, transport and slaughter of dogs; and work with dog meat farmers to transition them to more humane ways of making a living.
+HSI provides funding to train officials for improved enforcement of laws; help local partner groups on the ground with veterinary and shelter care for confiscated animals; raise global awareness of the suffering involved in illegal dog theft, transport and slaughter of dogs; and work with dog meat farmers to transition them to more humane ways of making a living.

 By drawing the attention of governments and the public to the cruelty involved in this industry, we hope to put a stop to the brutality and misery these dogs endure.
 The vast majority of people in the countries where the dog meat trade operates do not participate or condone eating of dog meat and public sentiment against the trade is growing strongly.

 Community outreach and highlighting the special nature of dogs as our companions, and greater awareness about the very real risks to human health from diseases such as cholera and rabies will eventually extinguish the industry.
 With bans on the dog meat trade already in place across Hong Kong, Thailand, the Philippines, Taiwan and Singapore, achieving an end to the trade in other Asian countries is a realistic objective and one we are working hard to achieve.

 Around 2.5 million dogs are killed annually for the dog meat trade in South Korea, which is the only country in the world with established dog meat breeding farms.
 There are some 17,000 in operation across the country.